tpayne/terraform-examples/README.md

 Failure to do this will lead to some of the GCP commands giving errors.

+These examples also show you how to use GCP's GCE metadata server in web pages.

 |           Sample                |        Description       |     Deploy    |
 | ------------------------------- | ------------------------ | ------------- |
 |[GCP/templates/bastionhost/](samples/GCP/templates/bastionhost/) | A standard bastion host example using NAT routers, internal load balancers and instance groups | [<img src="http://gstatic.com/cloudssh/images/open-btn.png" alt="Run in Google Shell" height="40">][run_button_bastionhost] |